 Diese Seite ist erreichbar unter:

-The search for an appropriate training programme or the right university course begins with you.
-If you are aware of your strengths and know what really interests you, you can work out what suits you.
-The following indicators aim to help you to identify your strengths and interests.
+Looking for a suitable apprenticeship or the right degree course starts with you.
+If you know your strengths and the things you are genuinely interested in, you can find out what suits you the best.
+The following tips have been designed to help you to identify your strengths and interests.

-Then you can consider your interests outside school.
-What do you do when you have time for yourself?
-Whether you enjoy reading and writing, playing sport, computer programming or looking after your family, these activities can also tell you a lot about yourself.
+You can then start thinking about your interests outside school.
+What do you do in your leisure time?
+Whether you like reading and writing, sports, programming a computer or helping family members: These activities will also tell you a lot about yourself.

-There are tests that evaluate your interests and strengths and suggest suitable areas of activity or university courses.
-Furthermore, many universities offer self-assessments, which ascertain your suitability for a particular course.
-You can do most of the tests online.
-Before you get started, you should find out whether the test costs something.
-There are a number of free tests on offer.
+Tests are available that put your interests and strengths to the test and suggest suitable areas of work or courses of study.
+In addition to this, many universities offer self-assessments which determine your suitability for a particular course of study.
+You can do most of these tests online.
+Before you get started, you should check if the test costs anything, as many free offerings are available.

-These include Check-U – das Erkundungstool der Bundesagentur für Arbeit (the Federal Employment Agency's self-evaluation tool).
-These online tests will help you to work out which university course or training programme is right for you.
-There are four modules, in which you identify your abilities, your social skills, your interests and your career preferences.
-Depending on your selections, you will receive suggestions for appropriate areas of study or training occupations.
+That includes Check-U – das Erkundungstool der Bundesagentur für Arbeit (Check-U – the fact-finding tool of the Federal Employment Agency).
+With this online test (in German), you can find out which degree or apprenticeship suits you.
+You work on four modules in which you assess your skills, your social skills, your interests and your professional preferences.
+Depending on your choices, you receive suggestions for appropriate areas of study or apprenticeship occupations.

-You can find further information and links to the tests under the heading Orientieren > Was will ich?
-Was kann ich? > Testverfahren (Navigation > What do I want?
-What are my abilities? > Testing procedures).
+Further information and links to tests are available (in German) in the section Orientieren > Was will ich?
+Was kann ich? > Testverfahren (Orientation > What do I want to do?
+What can I do? > Test procedure).

-Another important aspect is discussions with other people, for example your family and (new) friends.
-Ask them what they think of you.
-What characteristics and strengths do they say that you have?
-In their eyes, are you resilient and responsible?
-Do you have good communication skills and an ability to work in a team?
-Are you good with your hands or are you more comfortable with organisation?
+Another important factor is conversations with other people, such as your family and (new) friends.
+Ask them how they perceive you.
+What personal qualities and strengths do they attribute to you?
+Do they consider you to be resilient and responsible, team-oriented and communicative?
+Do you have a gift for working with your hands or are you more comfortable organising things?
 Compare what others say about you with what you think about yourself.

 Vielen Dank für dein Feedback zu dieser Seite!
 Deine Kritik oder dein Lob zu abi.de kannst du uns gerne auch ergänzend über „Kontakt“ mitteilen.
 Deine abi» Redaktion